Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Metrics.md

 ## Why R^2 is a Poor Metric
-R^2 will only go up as additional features are added, even if they provide the model no new predictive power.
+R^2 will only go up as additional features are added, even if those features provide the model no new predictive power.
 See the example below.

 #### Generate Dummy Data
 ```